Chapter 1#

 First Fortran MUSICA Program#

-The MUSICA library can be used within a fortran program.
+The MUSICA-Fortran API provides access to the MUSICA library within a fortran program.
 To get started, let us create a simple program that links to MUSICA and prints the version of MICM.

 program demo use musica_util, only: string_t use musica_micm, only: get_micm_version implicit none type(string_t) :: micm_version micm_version = get_micm_version() print *, "MICM version ", micm_version%get_char_array() end program demo